 This series of posts will be an examination of the 5 Sorrowful Mysteries of the rosary and how they apply to mental illness.
 Before my protestant readers run away screaming, rest assured that a rosary “mystery” is simply a meditation on a part of scripture–the same scripture you read in your bibles.
 It hasn’t been tampered with or altered in any shape or form.
 The Sorrowful Mysteries are a meditation on Christ’s Passion and death.
 The mysteries include:

 - The Crowning with Thorns

 Now, I could have brought these pieces of scripture up without mentioning the rosary at all.
 But the fact that I meditate on these parts of Jesus’ life every Tuesday and Friday via the rosary has helped me to understand how they are applicable to me on a personal level because of my mental illness, and how they are applicable to all sufferers of mental illness.
 The repetition has helped me grasp things that probably wouldn’t have sunk in otherwise.

 Why am I bringing this topic up in the first place?
 I want to address an issue I found myself running into for quite a while after my diagnosis, because I’m sure I’m not the only one who’s come up against it.
 It goes something like this:

 Christ came down to earth to be with us in our suffering, and thus He understands it on an personal level.
-As St. Paul explains in his letter to the Hebrews:
+As the letter to the Hebrews explains:

 “He had to become like his brothers in every way, that he might be a merciful and faithful high priest before God to expiate the sins of the people.
 Because he himself was tested through what he suffered, he is able to help those who are being tested.”
 Hebrews 2:17